georgeonalo/Host-a-wordpress-website-on-AWS/README.md

-And here you have it guy, we are done.
+And here you have it guys, we are done.

 Please note, all the resourses created in the course of doing this project has to be deleted in other to avoid been charged.